 Press the Side Keys to move up or down one page at a time.

 Soft Keys

 To navigate to different screens or select special functions, use the Soft Keys.
-The functions associated with the Soft Keys can change for each page, and depend on each highlighted item.
+The function associated with the Soft Keys can change for each page and depends on each highlighted item.

 Left Soft Key 🖃